 How many times do I have to repeat this process?

-Play in this manner for four days, once a day.
+Practice in this manner for four consecutive days, allocating time for it once a day.

 You will Need a Guitar Teacher

 Going about this on your own can be pretty tough.
 Think about it: when we’re learning something new, we’re a bit like kids in need of direction.
 Having a guitar teacher to guide us is like getting a bigger picture view, stopping us from taking shortcuts that just end up making us frustrated.

 From what I’ve seen, if you’re not on board with a detailed learning process like this, you probably haven’t struggled with memorizing music or dealt with serious anxiety about it